 Specific clearer cases:

 - If you work under my supervision and take the lead: you will be the first author.
-Corresponding author will be discussed to address academic career goals and accepting responsibility.
-When not defined, the default is that I will serve as the corresponding author.
+I will be corresponding author as a default, unless we discuss need to address academic career goals and accepting responsibility.

 - If we work on a project together from the start: equal-authorship with randomized order with clear indication in the manuscript.